navarroaxel/navarroaxel.github.io/blog/serialize-a-style-using-your-chakra-ui-theme.md

 ## Using the theme with strings

-We can use the [`useTheme` hook](https://chakra-ui.com/docs/hooks/use-theme) to get all the tokens we had defined in the theme.
+We can use the [`useTheme` hook](https://chakra-ui.com/docs/hooks/use-theme) to get all the tokens we defined in the theme.

 ```javascript
 import {useEffect} from 'react'